bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 - kMath

 ## Party
-When we're done writing this, it's time to party! **Skål.kt** :beers:
+As we're writing this the first day is coming to an end.
+Now it's time to party! **Skål.kt** :beers: